airlift-challenge/airlift-challenge.github.io/_sources/chapters/main.md

 For more details, see [the Evaluation documentation](sec_eval).

 ## Schedule
+* **Warm Up Phase**: Starts on Oct.
+31st, 2022.
+Submissions are not accepted at this phase.
+Warm up scenarios will be provided for competitors.
+* **Round 1**: Starts on Oct.
+31st, 2022 (participants score themselves against the public test scenarios).
+One submission allowed per day, five per week.
-* **Warm Up Phase**: Oct.
-31st, 2022 through Jan 13th, 2023 (participants score themselves against the public test scenarios)
+* **Round 2**: Starts on Oct.
+31st, 2022 (participants score themselves against the public test scenarios).
+One submission allowed per day, five per week.
-* **Validation Phase** Jan.
-16th, 2023 through Jan.
-20th, 2023 (1 submission per day to be scored against hidden validation scenarios)
+* **Competition ends**: Jan 21st, 2023

+We may increase the number of allowed submissions at a later date.

 ## Student Recognition
 Students are encouraged to participate in this challenge.
 Top student submissions will be recognized and receive award certificates.